up42/docs/faq/pricing.md

 ## Can I get a refund for credits I no longer need?

 No, credits are not refundable.
-If you don't know how many you need, it's better to start with smaller packs of credits and only upgrade to larger credit packs once you have an idea of how many credits you need for your use case.
+If you don't know how many you need, it's better to start with smaller packages of credits and only upgrade to larger credit packages once you have an idea of how many credits you need for your use case.

 ## My job stopped in the middle of the process.
 Will I still get charged?